 Hockey Canada is doing a great job keeping players safe by taking head contact out of the game and preventing concussions.
 Learning how to play safe is just as important as learning how to shoot the puck!

 Do you want to learn more about concussions?
-Hockey Canada just launched a brand-new app that helps parents, coaches and other volunteers recognize concussion symptoms and tells them how to manage a concussion.
+Hockey Canada has an app that helps parents, coaches and other volunteers recognize concussion symptoms and tells them how to manage a concussion.
 The app even has a great game for you to try out!

 Check out www.hockeycanada.ca/apps, download the app and play safe.